sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-cache-tyk-classic.md

 Configuring simple endpoint caching in Tyk Operator is similar to the process for a [Tyk Classic API Definition](#tyk-classic).
 A list of endpoints for which you wish to cache safe requests should be configured within the `cache` list in the `extended_paths` section.

-In the API-level `cache_options` object you must enable caching by setting `enable_cache` to true and configure the cache refresh period by setting a value for the `cache_timeout` in seconds.
-To allow selective caching per-endpoint you should also set `cache_all_safe_requests`to `false`.
+In the API-level `cache_options` object, you must enable caching by setting `enable_cache` to true and configure the cache refresh period by setting a value for the `cache_timeout` in seconds.
+To allow selective caching per endpoint you should also set `cache_all_safe_requests`to `false`.

 ```yaml {linenos=true, linenostart=1, hl_lines=["26-35"]}
 apiVersion: tyk.tyk.io/v1alpha1